milinddeore/360D-Sampler/README.md

 Following actions and events occur during sampling:

-1. Place the object on the revolving table,
+1. Place the object on the revolving table top,
-2. Enter the barcode so that the respective folder will be created with the name as ‘barcode #’
+2. Enter the barcode so that the respective folder will be created with the name as ‘barcode #’.
+Else enter manual name.
-3. Follow the on screen messages to switch ON the motor and image capturing.
+3. Follow the on-screen messages to let table top to start revolving and Cameras will start capturing images.
+There are total 5 cameras capturing images in tandem.
-4. Once 360 degree movement is over, the motor stops.
+4. Once 360 degree movement is over, the table top stops.
 5. To capture another object jump to step 1.

 ## Physical Images Of The Sampler